hunzsig/hunlook/src/book/lik/en_us/library/process.md

 ## Process management

-> With the support of global hot update hotloader, the efficiency of process has become stronger than the sky
->
 > You can use process to write a certain game flow, roll back the test and jump the test at any time

 ### First, create a new process directory in the project, which is specially used to write processes, such as process